 Not all bananas are created equal.
-As a matter of a fact I cannot express just how lucky and fortunate I am to live in a place in time where growing many varieties of bananas is quite easy.
-In addition to bananas being fairly easy to grow they tend to give and when I say give, I mean they really give wholeheartedly.
-I will talk more about that later but for now let us dive into what makes growing bananas so special, unique and explain just what bananas are.
+As a matter of a fact we cannot express just how lucky and fortunate we are to live in a place in time where growing many varieties of bananas is quite easy.
+In addition to bananas being fairly easy to grow they tend to give and when we say give, wemean they really give wholeheartedly.
+We will talk more about that later but for now let us dive into what makes growing bananas so special, unique and explain just what bananas are.

 The big Florida YouTube stars practicing permaculture, homesteading and other gardening tidbits dubbed as experts, continue to lead you down the same rabbit hole and conundrum that we acknowledge as truth, that bananas are trees.